 - The single biggest decline in overall foot traffic happened in New York City.
 Foot traffic on Thursday, March 19 was 55% lower than the average Thursday in February.

-How has your city responded to COVID-19 and how has your daily routine changed as a result?
+How has your city responded to COVID-19 and social distancing, and how has your daily routine changed as a result?
 How could location data and location-derived insights help you adjust your business strategy in response to COVID-19?
 Sign up for our weekly newsletter for more ideas, or just let us know.